williamhbcodeinstitute/Milestone-Project-4-Judi-s_Therapies/README.md

 ________________________

 * For testing I have gone through the whole process of working the flow of registering, logging in, adding item to bag, updating the bag to then secure checkout.
-I have tested this with my Mentor aswell to prove the flow and functionality of the site.
+I have tested this with my Mentor aswell to show the flow and functionality of the site.

+* I applied 2 test verification through Google so that emails can be sent to account holders when registering an account on the site.
+This can be done by making a temp email through 'https://temp-mail.org/' and registering an account.

 * I have also tested the different screen sizing through development tools on the site.